larsenjohn/herebyaccident/_posts/2016-04-18-aws-ec2-easy-engine.md

 ## Spin up an EC2 instance

 Launch an Ubuntu Server 14.04 LTS instance.
-When you get to the security groups add these custom rules after the auto populated ssh.
+Use all of the default settings.
+When you get to the **security groups** add these custom rules after the auto populated ssh.

+1. SSH, TCP, 22, anywhere
-1. HTTP, TCP, 80, anywhere
+2. HTTP, TCP, 80, anywhere
-2. HTTPS, TCP, 443, anywhere
+3. HTTPS, TCP, 443, anywhere
-3. Custom TCP rule, TCP, 2222, anywhere
+4. Custom TCP rule, TCP, 2222, anywhere
-4. Custom ICMP rule, Echo Reply, N/A, anywhere
+5. Custom ICMP rule, Echo Reply, N/A, anywhere

 Change the permissions on the `.pem` file